 The celebration of Dia de las Muertos is over three thousand years old.
-When the Spanish conquered the Aztec Empire in the 1500s, the Catholic missionaries assimilated the native holiday into the Catholic celebration of All Souls Day, November 1.
-A couple hundred years later, as the United States expanded westward across North America and occupied Mexican land, Anglo-American settlers culturally dominated the territories they settled.
-The celebration of Dia de las Muertos slowed in the Southwest until the 1970s, when the Chicano Movement introduced Dia de las Muertos more broadly.
+When the Spanish conquered the Aztec Empire in the 1500s, the Catholic missionaries assimilated the native holiday into the Catholic celebration of All Souls Day, November 1st.
+A couple of hundred years later, as the United States expanded westward across North America and occupied Mexican land, Anglo-American settlers culturally dominated the territories they settled.
+The celebration of Dia de las Muertos slowed in the Southwest until the 1970s when the Chicano Movement introduced Dia de las Muertos more broadly.

 Mexican-Americans sought greater social, political, and economic rights through the Chicano Movement.
 This civil rights struggle developed in the 1960s and 1970s but dated earlier in the twentieth century.
 For instance, in 1946, five Mexican-American fathers sued the Westminster School District over segregating children of Mexican ancestry into separate schools.
 In 1947 the United States Supreme court ruled in favor of the fathers, prohibiting segregation of Mexican-American school children in an important precedent for the Brown v.
 Board of Education decision seven years later.
 The activism of Mexican-Americans saw the success of educational reforms, labor unions, and the creation of the first organization to protect the civil rights of Hispanics, the Mexican American Legal Defence and Education Fund, in 1968.
 From such grassroots and legal activism, the Chicano Movement emerged more radically during the 1960s and 70s.